The Catalan government will appeal the ruling that annuls a large part of the decree that protects Catalan in the classroom.

 New appeal and citizen mobilization

-Although in practice the ruling will have no immediate impact on classrooms, as the decree falls, schools "will continue to lack regulation under the Catalan education law, which is what the court criticized the Generalitat for," Carandell lamented on TV3.
-The decree was intended to regulate linguistic usage and offer greater security to schools.
-Platform for the Language has announced that it will file an appeal, pending the Constitutional Court's ruling on the 25% Catalan requirement in classrooms, which they already anticipate "could ultimately sink the system" because, they claim, "the judicial mechanism is biased."
+Although for practical purposes the ruling will not have an immediate impact on classrooms, as the decree falls, schools "will continue to be without regulation under the Catalan education law, which is what the court criticized the Generalitat for," Carandell lamented on TV3.
+The decree was intended to regulate linguistic uses and offer greater security to schools.
+The Platform for the Language has announced that it will also file an appeal, pending the Constitutional Court's ruling on the 25% Catalan language requirement in classrooms.
+They already predict that "it could completely destroy the system" because, they claim, "the judicial mechanism is biased."

-Òmnium Cultural regrets that "the day before the Diada, the High Court of Justice (TSJC) is once again playing politics against Catalonia and its school model."
-The organization calls the court "politicized and anti-Catalan" and asserts that it dismantles "a parliamentary and social consensus endorsed for decades in our country."
-It also announces a judicial response, and its president, Xavier Antich, says that the Diada demonstration will also serve to defend the school model.
+Òmnium Cultural regrets that "the day before the National Day, the High Court of Justice (TSJC) is once again engaging in politics against Catalonia and its school model."
+The organization calls the court "politicized and anti-Catalan" and asserts that it is dismantling "a parliamentary and social consensus endorsed for decades in our country."
+It also announces a judicial response, and its president, Xavier Antich, says that the National Day demonstration will also serve to defend the school model.
 The Catalan National Assembly (ANC) has spoken of a "new coup d'état against the language."

 Complicity of the Prosecutor's Office